systems-nuts/hcontainer-tutorial/README.md

 #copy the content of ~/.ssh/id_rsa.pub to another machine ～/.ssh/authorizedi_keys
 ```

-3. **The config.sh script will help you to do the following set up, with -i flag, it will compile and install criu.**
+3. **The config.sh script will help you to do all following set-ups, with -i flag, it will compile and install criu.**
 ```bash
 $ ./config.sh
 or
 $ ./config.sh -i
 ```

-4. Install Docker (version 18.09.8). **Note: Docker version in both machine should be identical, either both 18.09 or 19.03.**
+4. Install Docker (version 19.03). **Note: Docker version in both machine should be identical, either both 18.09 or 19.03.**
 ```bash
 $ sudo apt-get update
 $ sudo apt install docker.io